ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 force_lock
-  By default, when c(dest) is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
+  By default, when ``dest`` is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
 Use ``force_lock`` to bypass this check and continue with copy.

   If set to ``true`` and destination is a MVS data set opened by another process then zos_copy will try to copy using DISP=SHR.